swup/docs/docs/options/options.md

 };
 ```

-⚠️ **Important Note**: This option was added to Swup due to popular request but should be used with caution.
-When the option is set to `true`, Swup has to disable all native browser scrolling behavior (sets [scrollRestoration](https://developers.google.com/web/updates/2015/09/history-api-scroll-restoration) to `manual`).
+⚠️ **Important Note**: This option was added due to popular request but should be used with caution.
+When the option is set to `true`, swup has to disable all native browser scrolling behavior (sets [scrollRestoration](https://developers.google.com/web/updates/2015/09/history-api-scroll-restoration) to `manual`).
 We encourage you to strongly consider the consequences of doing so:

 The scroll positions on previous page(s) or between page reloads are **not being preserved** (but [can be implemented manually](https://github.com/swup/swup/issues/48#issuecomment-423854819), depending on the use case).
 Otherwise, Swup will scroll to the top/#element on `popState` as the browser would do.
 The default value is `false`.